Advanced RAG: Architecture, techniques, applications and use cases and development

 5. Financial analysis and forecasting

-• Data aggregation: RAG systems consolidate financial data, market conditions, and economic indicators for comprehensive analysis.
+- Data aggregation: RAG systems consolidate financial data and market conditions for comprehensive analysis.

 6. Semantic search and efficient information retrieval